Margaux-Armfield/stop_detector/README.md

-# Stop Detector and Visualizer for Movement Data (Armfield)
+# Stop Detector and Visualizer for Movement Data

 MoveApps